bwz5/C-HTTP-Server/README.md

         6. Process the client's request

     HTTP Server Portion:
-        1. Parse the HTTP request (Using external library)
+        1. Parse the HTTP request (Using external library) (Done)
-        2. Process the Request
+        2. Process the Request (Done)
-        3. Send back an HTTP Object
+        3. Send back an HTTP Object (Need to decide what I want to send)

     Database Portion:
         1. Create some database